-Methodology for the validation of the cross-zonal capacity for both dayahead and intraday according to Article 26
+6.1 Methodology for the validation of the cross-zonal capacity

 The target model of the capacity calculation for CCR Hansa limits the scope of the capacity calculation for CCR Hansa to the interconnections themselves.
 Therefore, this section only describes the methodology for validating the part of the cross-zonal capacity that is actually calculated by the CCR Hansa CCC.